 For: July and August

 Summer is low season for a lot of Mexico—but that doesn’t mean it’s a bad time to be there.
 The highlands are surprisingly temperate during the summer, and it’s prime time for wildlife sightings along the coasts: whale sharks in the Riviera Maya and sea-turtle nesting on the Pacific.
-Plus, Mexico City empties out from July to mid-August, meaning fewer crowds and less traffic.
+Mexico City empties out from July to mid-August, meaning fewer crowds and less traffic.
+It’s also a smart time to rent a villa, when the rates are at their lowest all year and nightly minimums are sometimes waived.

 Why book in March?
 March is when summertime promotions and discounts are announced; jump on these deals right away, while the best rooms are still available.
 For example, the Four Seasons Mexico City slashes rates by 20% for trips in July and August.